Table of Contents

 Jealousy can put an unnecessary strain on your long-distance relationship.
 When you are away from your romantic partner for life for a long time, it’s hard enough.
 Even in a healthy long-distance relationship, you will have to deal with sexual frustration and sadness from being alone.

-Jealousy isn’t part of a healthy long-distance relationship, Even though it’s quite common for couples to have to deal with it.
+Jealousy isn’t part of a healthy long-distance relationship, even though it’s quite common, particularly in long-distance relationships.

 If you find yourself feeling jealous, and you don’t deal with it in the way we talked about earlier, it will make your long-distance relationship even more challenging and harder to manage.